ismatorresgarcia/MScThesis/README.md

-# Trabajo Fin de Máster - Ismael Torres García
+# Master's Thesis - Ismael Torres García

-***Master's Thesis - Modelling the influence of the shape of a plasma channel in the amplification of XUV beams***
+***Modelling the influence of the shape of a plasma channel in the amplification of XUV beams***

 **ETSII-UPM.
 Instituto de Fusión Nuclear _Guillermo Velarde_**